torchbox/django-pattern-library/docs/dev_process.md

 ## Releasing a new version

+On the `master branch`:

 1. Bump the release number in `pattern_library/__init__.py`.
 2. Update the change log found at `CHANGELOG.md`
 3. Commit and tag the release: `git tag -a v0.1.14 -m "Release version v0.1.14"`
 4. Build the project: `python3 setup.py sdist bdist_wheel`
-5. Upload the latest version to PyPi: `python3 -m twine upload dist/*`
+5. Upload the latest version to PyPI (requires credentials): `python3 -m twine upload dist/*`